Plumsail/documents-docs/source/flow/how-tos/documents/use-regex-match-to-extract-values.rst

 |regex-match-flow|

 For this case, I'm using the trigger to manual start of the flow.
-You can use any other trigger available in Microsoft Flow.
+You can use any other trigger available in Power Automate (Microsoft Flow).

 Receive email
 ~~~~~~~~~~~~~